28. Skeletal Animation (based on the MD5 format)

 views

 In this lesson, we will learn how to give a flat textured surface the appearance of depth.
 This technique is called normal mapping.
 We will actually be building directly from the last lesson, loading obj models.
 But instead of using the model from the last lesson (because I suck at modeling...), we will be using a more simple model which will be the ground, textured with grass.
+The image to the left shows you the end result using normal mapping (left) compared to no normal mapping (right).

 22. Loading Static 3D Models (.obj Format)